LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

    	  - The linked source of the images.

 - `<terms>`
-  - Parent container of a member’s terms of service in chronological order.
+  - Container of a member’s terms of service in chronological order.
 The `<terms>` element will contain the following child, which is repeatable:
     - `<item>`
       - Container for the member’s service in an individual Congress.
 The `<item>` element may contain the following children:
         - `<memberType>` (e.g., Senator)
           - The membership type.
-          - Possible values are Representative, Resident Commissioner, Delgate, or Senator.
+          - Possible values are "Representative", "Resident Commissioner", "Delgate", or "Senator".

         - `<congress>` (e.g., 94)
           - The Congress during which the member served.